vsf-tv/cef/README.md

 Larger changes such as frame size, frame rate, chroma subsampling, bit depth are probably all acceptable for out-of-band signaling.

-> The IETF draft proposes a new MIME Type and a set of required parameters and a few optional ones.
-That implies out-of-band signaling.
+> TODO: Consider the out-of-band approach using a new MIME Type of the IETF draft.
 Is it still flexible enough for the current proposal?

-> What is the relevance of AMWA's parameter register?
-See related activity on JPEG XS.
+> TODO: Consider the the relevance of AMWA's parameter registers and related activity for support of TR-08 and TR-10 in NMOS.

 ### In-band signaling